Gambling and online casinos in the Marshall Islands

 - cooperation with other jurisdictions (Malta, Curaçao, Vanuatu).

-Forecast: by 2030, the turnover of the gambling sector
+Forecast: by 2030, the turnover of the gambling sector could reach $150-200 million per year, mainly due to international licenses and crypto games.

-Marshall Islands is one of the most advanced jurisdictions in Oceania
+The Marshall Islands is one of the most advanced jurisdictions in Oceania for online gambling and crypto casinos.

-A transparent and flexible legal framework has been created here,- allowing operators to operate at a global level,
+A transparent and flexible legal framework has been created here, allowing operators to work at the global level, and the state to receive stable income without harming society.

 "digital haven of the Pacific" -